Element-Research/rnn/README.md

 \\(\epsion \\) is a regularization hyperparameter to keep the division numerically stable.
 The authors recommend initializing \\(\gamma\\) to a small value and found 0.1 to be the value that did not cause vanishing gradients. \\(\beta\\), the shift parameter, is null by default.

-Note that batch normalization only works when you use `nngraph`.
+Note that batch normalization *only works in `nngraph` mode* for now.
 To turn on batch normalization during training, do `nn.BNFastLSTM.bn = true`.
 An example is provided in [Recurrent Language Model](/examples/recurrent-language-model.lua#L83-L96).
 To alter the parameters of the batch normalization, do
 ```lua